Last updated: 25 May 2020

 The compulsory recall for Alpha type Takata airbags was ordered by the Minister of Commerce and Consumer Affairs, Hon Kris Faafoi.
 For more information about this recall, see the Government’s recalls website.

 The Alpha airbags are a subset of the wider Takata recall – as the name suggests, they were an early type of airbag made by the company.
 Given the higher risk with Alpha airbags, they are subject to compulsory recall with specific requirements, but all vehicles subject to the global Takata airbags recall are still subject to a voluntary recall by suppliers.

 Public concerns about the time taken to complete the wider Takata recall in Japan led, in about 2015, to manufacturers offering customers there the option to disable passenger-side airbags.
 There are likely to be Japanese imports in New Zealand with disabled passenger-side airbags, which is a safety concern and means these vehicles do not meet New Zealand requirements.
-Information on this issue and what to do is available here.

 While any delay with a safety recall is disappointing, the sheer scale of this worldwide recall – which could affect up to 100 million vehicles worldwide – and the limited supply of replacement airbags (meaning manufacturers have not been able to produce enough to keep up with demand) means it is logistically challenging and cannot be carried out quickly.
 Many countries are facing the same issue.

 We are working with the industry and individual manufacturers to ensure as much as possible is being done to complete recalls.
 Vehicle manufacturers are completing recalls as stocks become available.

 The total number of vehicles in New Zealand affected by the wider recall was initially reported at 575,981 (82,984 Alpha and 492,997 non-Alpha).
 As at December 2019, around 88 percent of those Alpha airbags and over 64 percent of non-Alphas had been replaced.